TiTiKy441/TorRelayScannerCS/README.md

 install-bridges and start-browser turned to not-install-bridges and not-start-browser

 behaviour by default install bridges and starts the browser

+-c argument doesnt support preffered countries, only include or exclude